The Lifesaving Merit Badge: Your Ultimate Guide in 2026

 The elementary backstroke is also helpful for towing injured swimmers to safety.
 By knowing when to use each of these techniques in the water, you’ll be prepared for any lifesaving situation!
 Below are a few more helpful tips for your 400-yard swim test:

 Now, it’s time to actually begin learning lifesaving!
 In this requirement, you’ll learn about various emergency situations on the water, as well as the best ways to identify whether a rescue is needed.
-Hopefully, you’ll never need to use this knowledge, but it is important to know in case an emergency arises.
+Hopefully, you’ll never need to use this knowledge, but knowing it could save a life.

 3a) Common drowning situations and how to prevent them.